Wandering Albatross on South Georgia Island, Antarctica. Rinie van Meurs

 Macaw at a clay lick on the Upper Amazon.
 AdventureSmith Explorations

 Antarctica Birding & Penguin Viewing: Cruising the Antarctic Peninsula reveals many species of penguin, such as Chinstrap, Adelie and Gentoo.
 For a greater diversity of penguins, including King penguins, and the chance to witness huge colonies of up to a million birds, select an Antarctic cruise that includes South Georgia and the Falkland Islands.
 Travel in November and December to see courtship behavior, nesting and eggs, or in January and February to view newly-hatched chicks and adolescents entering the water.

 “One of my favorite experiences in Antarctica,” recalls Todd, “is to sit near a penguin colony with my camera, watching Gentoo males stealing rocks from other nests to bring to their mate for her nest.”

 Emperor Penguins, South Georgia Island, Antarctica.
 AdventureSmith Explorations

 “The future potential of birding cruises aboard small ships is enormous,” concludes Todd.
 “I think we have just scratched the surface of bird watching demand both at sea and in remote places where land access in any other way is a real challenge.
 We are working to create new opportunities that make the most of the size and agility of small ships to view birds in their natural settings.”

 Founded in 2003 and based in California, AdventureSmith Explorations, www.adventuresmithexplorations.com, is an expedition cruise specialist that matches clients’ interests and abilities to itineraries and vessels worldwide.
-In 2012 and 2013, owner Todd Smith was named to Conde Nast Traveler’s prestigious Travel Specialists List as the world’s top expert on small ship expeditions.
+For 10 consecutive years, owner Todd Smith has been named to Conde Nast Traveler’s prestigious Travel Specialists List as the world’s top expert on small ship expeditions.
 Upon request, he is happy to recommend his favorite bird guides and bird books for each destination.